Hawraa7/Portfolio-Project-3/README.md

 - Account Status Check:

   - Users can check their portfolio's current status, which includes:
-    - Buying Power: The cash available to buy or sell more stocks.
+    - Buying Power: The cash available to buy more stocks.
     - Account Value: The total value of the portfolio, including both cash and stocks (using current stock prices from the yfinance library).
     - Investment: The initial invested amount plus any additional funds added.
     - Stock Holdings: A list of the stocks in the portfolio, including symbols and quantities.
 ![Screenshot of the portfolio's status](Screenshotportfoliostatus.png)
+- The investor can clearly determine the profit or loss:

+  - If the account value exceeds the investment by x, the profit is x.

+  - If the investment exceeds the account value by y, the loss is y.
 ### Future Features

 - Allow users to collaborate on investments, share insights, and collectively analyze market trends.